alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 }
 ```

-The cost of the implementation simplicity is verbosity at every call site, where e.g. the position and size of an ellipse must be specified as individual `int` values like this:
+The cost of the `simple_draw` implementation simplicity is verbosity at every call site, where e.g. the position and size of an ellipse must be specified as individual `int` values like this:

 ```cpp
 canvas.use( Brush_color( orange ), Pen_color( yellow ) ).simple_draw(